doctorfree/RoonCommandLine/markdown/list_tags.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-List_tags is distributed under an Open Source license.
+LIST_TAGS is distributed under an Open Source license.
-See the file LICENSE in the List_tags source distribution for information on terms &amp; conditions for accessing and otherwise using List_tags and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the LIST_TAGS source distribution for information on terms &amp; conditions for accessing and otherwise using LIST_TAGS and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues